Ridesharing Driver

 Here is a summary outlining the reasons for deactivation.

-- Completion rate below 80% – Completion rate is orders completed/orders accepted.
-Don’t cancel more than 20% of your orders!
+• Completion rate below 80% (or 90% in some cities) – Completion rate is orders completed/orders accepted.
+Don’t cancel more than 20% of your order that you accept!

-- Scraping, unauthorized app access – Scraping data or circumventing security features is not allowed
+• Scraping data, unauthorized app access – Circumventing security features is not allowed

 Other self-explanatory causes for deactivation